 5. Visit kid-friendly dinosaur websites

 Here are some terrific dinosaur websites for technologically savvy children.
 Parental supervision may be required for younger children, though.

 6. Make dinosaur footprints

 We studied some dinosaur footprints online and were lucky enough to see a replica of the Lark Quarry trackway at the museum.
 It’s the only recorded evidence of a dinosaur stampede in the world and shows more than 3,000 dinosaur footprints.

 7. Learn about dinosaurs through play

 I bought some cheap dinosaur toys and off we went.
-The sand pit made for a great play area.
-We learnt that some dinosaurs eat meat, while others eat plants, some swim and some fly and of course we roared a lot, of course!
+The sand pit made for a great play area and we learnt that some dinosaurs eat meat, while others eat plants; some swim and some fly.
+We roared a lot, of course!